-The quilt top uses fabrics with one of the hottest recents trends: metallic surface accents on quilting cottons.
-We’ve combined shimmery fabrics from three different collections by Riley Blake Designs, Robert Kaufman Fabrics, and Art Gallery Fabrics.
+The quilt top uses fabrics with one of the most popular ongoing trends: metallic surface accents on quilting cottons.
+We originally combined shimmery fabrics from three different collections by Riley Blake Designs, Robert Kaufman Fabrics, and Art Gallery Fabrics.

-As mentioned above, the patching and quilting steps on this project are beginner level, but if you are new to quilting, take a look through all our great getting-started tutorials.
+As mentioned above, the patching and quilting steps on this project are beginner level, but if you are new to quilting, take a look through all our five-part getting-started tutorial series.

 Fabric and Other Supplies

-- ⅓ yard each of THREE 44+ wide quilting cottons in THREE coordinating PRINTS for the quilt top patchwork; we used Arizona Agave Fields by Art Gallery Fabrics, Hollywood Sparkle Chevrons by Riley Blake Designs, and Hollywood Sparkle Dots by Riley Blake Designs
+- ⅓ yard EACH of THREE 44″+ wide quilting cottons in THREE coordinating PRINTS for the quilt top patchwork; we originally used Arizona Agave Fields by Art Gallery Fabrics, Hollywood Sparkle Chevrons by Riley Blake Designs, and Hollywood Sparkle Dots by Riley Blake Designs

-- ¾ yard of 44+ wide quilting cotton in ONE coordinating SOLID for the quilt top; we used Shimmer Scales Metallic Ivory by Robert Kaufman Fabrics
+- ¾ yard of 44″+ wide quilting cotton in ONE coordinating SOLID for the quilt top; we originally used Shimmer Scales Metallic Ivory by Robert Kaufman Fabrics

-- ¾ yard of 44+ wide quilting cotton in ONE additional coordinating PRINT for the quilt top patchwork and the binding; we used Arizona Triangle Tokens by Riley Blake Fabrics
+- ¾ yard of 44″+ wide quilting cotton in ONE additional coordinating PRINT for the quilt top patchwork and the binding; we originally used Arizona Triangle Tokens by Riley Blake Fabrics